ch4n3l/ch4n3l.github.io/_posts/2017/2018-09-20-cronos-writeup.md

 ## iv.
 Conclusion

-I really like how this box uses DNS and Virtual Hosting.
-Not too many boxes use DNS, so this was a great refresher/practice.
+This box was a great refresher/practice for DNS.

 Thanks for reading.